jpbempel/jpbempel.github.io/_posts/when-escape-analysis-fails-you.md

 Despite the fact that all objects are `NoEscape`!

 ## Conclusion
-Escape Analysis seems to fail for no ovious reason to elimnate the varargs array allocation which prevents to use freely `Objects.hashCode` method.
+Escape Analysis seems to fail, for no obvious reason, to elimnate the varargs array allocation which prevents to use freely `Objects.hashCode` method.
 Is it something that could be fixed easily?

 ## References
  - [Abstractions Without Regret with GraalVM by Thomas Wuerthinger @ Devoxx BE 2019](https://youtu.be/noX2uHA2Udo?t=1532)